Better Energy pioneers new EcoPark concept

 Better Energy EcoPark is a new way to power communities.
 It is an entire ecosystem business model providing solar energy, jobs, organic food, groundwater protection, new revenue options, and increased biodiversity – all on the same piece of land.

 “We take a piece of land and literally give it new life and purpose, maximising benefits for the environment, the economy, schools, farmers, landowners, and municipalities.
 The concept is called Better Energy EcoPark because it represents an entire ecosystem, a community of plants, animals, and people interacting with each other and their environment.
-Our EcoPark offers a smart form of farming, profitable land management, and a more integrated vision of green energy production,” explains Michael Vater, chief business development officer from Better Energy.
+Our EcoPark offers a smart form of farming, profitable land management, and a more integrated vision of green energy production,” explains Michael Vater, EVP business development & PR from Better Energy.

 Better Energy EcoPark helps farmers stay in business, landowners profit from their land, municipalities gain substantial cost-savings on energy and maximise their use of land.